General

 - The Contracts Directorate takes into account several factors when deciding on this question, including the nature of the proposed transaction, the extent to which the parties wish for provisions to be legally binding, the potential risks and the total value of the project.
 Please contact the Contracts Directorate for further information.

-- What happens if a contract/agreement has already been signed, but one entity wishes to add/omit or make amendments to it with the consent of the other party?
+- What happens if a contract/ an agreement has already been signed, but one entity wishes to add/omit or make amendments to it with the consent of the other party?

 - If the contract/agreement has been executed, and the entity wishes to amend some of the terms of the contract/agreement, an amendment agreement will be required.